JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_implementation.md

 Usually one would create such elements using Web Types, but sometimes there might be a need to do that programmatically.

-To simplify resolution and make it less ambiguous, a segment to match is selected by taking everything up to prefixes of following patterns.
+To simplify resolution and make it less ambiguous, a segment to match is selected by taking everything up to static prefixes of the following patterns.
 Thus, if we want to have symbol references and regular expressions in the pattern, they either have to terminate the pattern or must be followed by a static text.
 A regular pattern static prefix is also considered a static text.

-There are 6 types of patterns:
+There are 7 types of patterns:

 1. String match: try to match an exact text, the match is case-sensitive
 2. Regular expression match: try match a regular expression, the match can be case-insensitive